Second Italo-Ethiopian War: Italian forces

-There were 400,000 Italian soldiers in Eritrea and 285,000 in Italian Somaliland with 3,300 machine guns, 275 artillery pieces, 200 tankettes and 205 aircraft.
-In April 1935, the reinforcement of the Royal Italian Army (Regio Esercito) and the Regia Aeronautica (Royal Air Force) in East Africa (Africa Orientale) accelerated.
-Eight regular, mountain and blackshirt militia infantry divisions arrived in Eritrea, and four regular infantry divisions arrived in Italian Somaliland, about 685,000 soldiers and a great number of logistical and support units; the Italians included 200 journalists.
+At Mussolini's request, the Voluntary Militia for National Security (Blackshirts) became an important component of the expeditionary force, intended to represent the fascist character of the campaign; thanks to the approximately 80,000 volunteers who showed up (including those not used by the army) six Blackshirt divisions were sent between August and November 1935 to Eritrea and one to Somalia.
+Overall, about 685,000 soldiers and a great number of logistical and support units was sent to East Africa; which included 200 journalists.
 The Italians had 6,000 machine guns, 2,000 pieces of artillery, 599 tanks and 390 aircraft.
 The Regia Marina (Royal Navy) carried tons of ammunition, food and other supplies, with the motor vehicles to move them, but the Ethiopians had only horse-drawn carts.